Personal Notebook · v1.0

 return np.where(x - perc > min, x - perc, min)

-Define and train the autoencoder:
+Training the autoencoder:

 def build_one_layer_autoencoder(img_shape, code_size):